kext/anolis-brain-interface/doc/Questions.md

 ### What are the frequencies of the signals?

-This determines the sample rate and cutoff frequency used for the ADC.
+This determines the sample rate and cut off frequency used for the ADC.

 ### How and where should the board be attached?